khelina/T-cell-lineages-tracking/README.md

 4. EXECUTION.py (have not uploaded yet)

 5. An example of a training sample for TRACK-4.py
 6. An example of a training sample for SEGMENTOR.py

-7. An example of the result of applying this algorithm to a test movie https://www.youtube.com/watch?v=pHPd5FArgYU&ab_channel=HelinaFedorchuk
+7. An example of applying this algorithm to a test movie: https://www.youtube.com/watch?v=pHPd5FArgYU&ab_channel=HelinaFedorchuk

-8. Poster presentation at ABACBS-2020 Virtual Conference
+8. Poster presentation at ABACBS-2020 Virtual Conference outlining the main idea of the algorithm: https://www.youtube.com/watch?v=NebOgh1q0kc&ab_channel=HelinaFedorchuk
-https://www.youtube.com/watch?v=NebOgh1q0kc&ab_channel=HelinaFedorchuk